JCalebBR/LectitioLexicanus/readme.md

 ## Downloading / Installing

-In order to obtain the latest version of the dictionary, you can download the latest release [releases-url].
+In order to obtain the latest version of the dictionary, you can download the latest release [here][releases-url].

 Connect your kindle via USB, open the `documents` folder and paste the MOBI file into the `dictionaries` folder.
 It should be available for use after that.